gvermag22/python-automation-scripts/README.md

 - message.txt: A file with text message and variables x1, x2, x3 where ever you want to switch the variables like
 - image[1-3].jpeg: The names of upto 3 image files to be sent to whatsapp contacts
 - chromedriver: The chromedriver file for MacOS/unix

+### Known issues
+- you cannot have newlines in the message text. it will hit enter for each newline in the message and the experience won't be good.
+- you need to switch focus to the automated whatsapp window and keep it so till all images have been sent
+- after few hours, the connection times out, so you have to run the script again against the numbers.csv.err file at the end

 ### usage examples:
 ```